Before we talk about increasing your forearm and grip strength, I want to share a true story about my friend… not me. Let’s call him Varun.

 Here you will hold the dumbbells in your hands as tightly as you can.

 Now you will start walking with the dumbbells.
 This will not be a normal walk.
 You will keep your whole body tight.
-Your shoulders should not be slacking and spine should be in a neutral position.
+Your shoulders should not be slacking and your spine should be in a neutral position.

 The upper body should remain stable and your hands should not move when you are walking.
 This will be doubly challenging to your forearms and grip strength.
 When you hold the dumbbell and start walking, the load of the dumbbell will start exerting more pressure on your hands.
 And your forearms will have to work harder to hold it.